oxheadalpha/nft-tutorial/packages/nft-tutorial/README.md

 (CLI) to originate and interact with the NFT contracts either on the [Flextesa](https://tezos.gitlab.io/flextesa/) sandbox or Tezos testnet (Hangzhou2net).

-**Disclaimer:** We highly recommend users read the additional resources above and take necessary precautions before following this tutorial and interacting with experimental technology.
+**Disclaimer:** We highly recommend users to take necessary precautions before following this tutorial and interacting with experimental technology.
 Use this tutorial at your own risk.

 ## Introduction